AshGw/litecrypt/README.md

 Currently supports MySQL, PostgreSQL and SQLite, check the [docs](https://ashgw.github.io/litecrypt) for more info.

 <h3>Example Usage</h3>
-Got valuable data to keep safe? litecrypt has your back:

 Let's say we have 3 files: `file`, `image.png`, and `notes.txt` in a directory called `test`:
 ```python
 files = ['test/file', 'test/image.png', 'test/notes.txt']